Mad Not Mad: Release

-Mad Not Mad was met with a lukewarm reception, especially on adult contemporary radio, being criticised for its over reliance on slow, dark and downbeat songs.
+Mad Not Mad was met with a mediocre reception, especially on adult contemporary radio, being criticised for its reliance on slow, dark and downbeat songs.
 The album was preceded by the song "Yesterday's Men" as the first single, reaching No. 18 in the UK.
-The album itself was released weeks later surprisingly only going to No. 16 in the UK, though it still went silver there.
-The track "Uncle Sam", released in October 1985 peaked at No. 21 in the UK (in a disappointing chart performance considering the lead singles from their previous albums were Top 20 hits in the UK).
-The third and final single, "Sweetest Girl", peaked at only No. 35 in the UK.
+The album itself was released weeks later, only going to No. 16 in the UK, though it still went silver there.
+The track "Uncle Sam", released in October 1985, peaked at No. 21 in the UK (in a disappointing chart performance considering the lead singles from their prior albums were Top 20 hits in the UK).
+The third and final single, "Sweetest Girl", only peaked at No. 35 in the UK.

 Critical reception

 In a retrospective review for AllMusic, critic Darryl Cater wrote of the album "Clive Langer and Alan Wistanley occasionally strike an inspired balance between soulful pop and subtle reggae rhythms, but more often they replace the warmth of Barson's pianos with a cold emphasis on drum machines and synthesizers.
 Some of the songwriting, however, is on par with the band's most mature work, and the lively melodies lend a perfect irony to the band's wry social commentary and personal brooding."
-And reviewing for Record Collector critic, Terry Staunton wrote of the album "The Nutty Boys were veering towards an altogether gloomier form of nuttiness when this album first appeared in 1985.
+Reviewing for Record Collector, critic Terry Staunton wrote of the album "The Nutty Boys were veering towards an altogether gloomier form of nuttiness when this album first appeared in 1985.
 The wacky humour of old, already on the wane in their previous outing, Keep Moving, was almost totally eclipsed by sombre tones of resignation, best exemplified on the single Yesterday's Men."
-And (The New) Rolling Stone Album Guide wrote that the album "finds the lads sinking into [an] unseemly self-reflection".
+(The New) Rolling Stone Album Guide wrote that the album "finds the lads sinking into [an] unseemly self-reflection".